simonw/sqlite-utils/docs/python-api.rst

 The first argument to ``.m2m()`` can be either the name of a table as a string or it can be the table object itself.

 The second argument can be a single dictionary record or a list of dictionaries.
-Thesee dictionaries will be passed to ``.upsert()`` against the specified table.
+These dictionaries will be passed to ``.upsert()`` against the specified table.

 Here's alternative code that creates the dog record and adds two people to it: